vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/intro.md

 The theme supports blog feature with`vuepress-plugin-blog2` by default, and it’s **disabled by default**.

-If you need blog functionality, you can set `themeConfig.plugins.blog` to `true` to enable blog functionality.
+If you need blog functionality, you can set `plugins.blog: true` in theme options to enable blog functionality.

 <!-- more -->